WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 ### Switch, turn on, turn off, enable

-Use *switch, turn on, turn off*, or *enable* when referring to the action of turning a switch or toggle key on or off.
+Use *switch, turn on, turn off*, and *enable* when referring to the action of turning a switch or toggle key on or off.

 **Examples**